-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Meetings are held between the current and next class teacher in the Summer Term.
-Meetings between the next class teacher and the SENDCo are held in the Summer Term.
-There are at least 4 consecutive transition days (Fly-Up Days) in the Summer Term where all children spend a day in their new class with their new teacher.
-The Year 6 children attend transition days at their chosen secondary schools.
-There are strong links with the pre-schools and with the secondary schools.
-Transition meetings are arranged with parent/carers and attended by the EYFS teachers and key staff (including the SENDCo if necessary) for Reception aged children in the Summer Term prior to their One Page Profiles are used to aid transition for all pupils with SEND.
-Transition visits are carefully planned with those pupils identified as possibly struggling with transition having additional visits.
-The SENDCo discusses needs and provision of pupils identified on our Care & Guidance plans, SEMH Matrices the Record of Need and our On Alert list with the secondary school SENDCo and SEND team.
-All SEND paperwork is passed to a pupils' new setting.
-Group work or 1:1 support is provided by key staff to aid transition as required.
-Communication with the transition Children visit their new classroom with a trusted adult on an individual and flexible basis.
-Visual prompts / photographs / individual internal visits are used to promote a smooth and positive transition.
-Social Stories /Visual Cues / Photographs/ Transition books are used with an individual to aid transition.
-1:1 visits to secondary settings are arranged if necessary.
-Early identification of a 'key worker' at secondary settings is used if required to help build familiarity.
-Advice / support from other agencies e.g. Educational Psychologists, ASD start in September.
+Whole school approaches The universal offer to all children and YP

+- Meetings are held between the current and next class teacher in the Summer Term. - Meetings between the next class teacher and the SENDCo are held in the Summer Term. - There are at least 4 consecutive transition days (Fly-Up Days) in the Summer Term where all children spend a day in their new class with their new teacher. - The Year 6 children attend transition days at their chosen secondary schools. - There are strong links with the preschools and with the secondary schools. - Transition meetings are arranged with parent/carers and attended by the EYFS teachers and key staff (including the SENDCo if necessary) for Reception aged children in the Summer Term prior to their start in September.

+- One Page Profiles are used to aid transition for all pupils with SEND. - Transition visits are carefully planned with those pupils identified as possibly struggling with transition having additional visits. - The SENDCo discusses needs and provision of pupils identified on our Care & Guidance plans, SEMH Matrices the Record of Need and our On Alert list with the secondary school SENDCo and SEND team. - All SEND paperwork is passed to a pupils' new setting. - Group work or 1:1 support is provided by key staff to aid transition as required. - Communication with the transition school is robust.

+- Children visit their new classroom with a trusted adult on an individual and flexible basis. - Visual prompts / photographs / individual internal visits are used to promote a smooth and positive transition. - Social Stories /Visual Cues / Photographs/ Transition books are used with an individual to aid transition. - 1:1 visits to secondary settings are arranged if necessary. - Early identification of a 'key worker' at secondary settings is used if required to help build familiarity. - Advice / support from other agencies e.g. Educational Psychologists, ASD team is implemented to ensure that pupil transition is as smooth as possible. - The SENDCo or SENDCo Support worker from the secondary school attends Year 5 & 6 Annual